Updated: Aug 21, 2021

-To date, the Centers for Disease and Prevention (CDC) calculated that there are more than 1 million cases of COVID-19, 59,329 death, and 143,098 cases of individuals who have recovered from this disease.
-I am sure that by the time this blog is published the numbers would have increased.
+To date, the Centers for Disease and Prevention (CDC) calculated that there are more than 7.08 million cases of COVID-19 and 204 million death.
+When I published this blog in May of this year (2020) the cases of COVID -19 was less than million and the deaths less than 1 million.
+This pandemic has taken changed our way of life as we know it.
+It continues to be formidable as the nation get ready for a second wave.
+No longer does the nation fear that only the the sick and elderly are at risk but our youths are also victims to this disease.
 Individuals who have recovered from the coronavirus still have to maintain caution that they might be re-infected.
 These individuals also need to continue with proper hygiene, social distancing as recommended, and last but not least return to or change to healthy nutritional habits to sustain good health.

 According to an article by ASPEN (American Society for Parental and Enteral Nutrition) hydration, eating a high-calorie, high protein diet, and weight daily are key factors to support the body’s immune system when recovering from COVID-19.
 On April 21, I posted a blog “Eating Healthy During COVID-19,” the blog highlighted some important factors to consider when making food choices to stay healthy during COVID-19.